veekaybee/veekaybee.github.io/_posts/2017-04-20-sql-is-hard.md

     D. Install a [MySQL client for Python](https://github.com/PyMySQL/mysqlclient-python)

-4. Install the database:
+4. Install the database: `sudo service mysql start`

-  A. sudo service mysql start

 5. Find a [sample dataset to load into the DB](https://github.com/datacharmer/test_db) and follow instructions on the GitHub page to get it up and running.